lasthyphen/dgc-polls/governance/delegates/0x8eCe1010fE79D5733eAA8bF90712Cc385Db74DD6/profile.md

 ### DGC Member Statement

-### Why Should DJTX Holders select you for delegation?

 ### Conflicts of Interest

 I confirm that I do not participate in any other organisation's voting process or DAO governance activities that would represent a potential conflict of interest.